emasab/transparent-herd/README.md

 ### The singular function

-It Converts a batched functions to a singular one.
-If _maxConcurrent_ is 1, only one batched call at a time is done, otherwise al most _maxConcurrent_ concurrent calls are called each one taking a part of the remaining queue
+Converts a batched functions to a singular one.
+Al least _minConcurrent_ calls and at most _maxConcurrent_ are done at a time, at most _maxBatchSize_ is allocated to each call.
+When _maxBatchSize_ is reached, more concurrent calls are made, until _maxConcurrent_ is reached, if specified.

 ### Params

 **batched:** the batched function takes an array of arguments and returns an array of promises

-**maxConcurrent** if no passed, only one batch is run at a time, otherwise at most _maxConcurrent_ batches can be run in parallel
+**minConcurrent** the minimum number of concurrent calls or 1 if not specified

+**maxConcurrent** the maximum number of concurrent calls, only if _maxBatchSize_ is passed

+**maxBatchSize** the maximum batch size allocated to a call

 ### Returns